 Social Media in China is a Powerful way to launch and develop Brands.
 With 25hours spending on Social media every week, Chinese People are Social Consumers.

 70% OF CHINESE USERS ARE PURCHASING PRODUCTS RECOMMENDED BY OTHER SOCIAL NETWORKS USERS.

-In China there are around 900 million internet users and 91% of Chinese online users have a social media account, in comparison with U.S. where around 67% of online population have a social media account.
+In China, there are around 900 million internet users and 91% of Chinese online users have a social media account, in comparison with the U.S. where around 67% of the online population has a social media account.

 Internet user follows an average of eight brands and over 38% of Chinese netizens make purchasing choices based on recommendations that they find and read on social media platforms.

 Marketing to China it's also an Agency

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 In order to increase your brand presence, it is mandatory to have an active presence on social media platforms.